Revenge of the Musketeers (1994 film): Plot

-In the autumn of 1654, an escaped slave is given refuge at a convent in southern France.
+In the autumn of 1654, an escaped slave is given refuge at a convent in Southern France.
 His pursuers break into the convent, and after wounding the mother superior, they close in on their prey.
-One feisty novitiate, Eloise (Sophie Marceau)—the daughter of the renowned swordsman D'Artagnan (Philippe Noiret) of the famed Three Musketeers—stands up to the intruders, but is shoved aside as they ride off after the frightened slave who escaped from the evil Duke Crassac de Merindol.
+One feisty novice, Eloise (Sophie Marceau)—the daughter of the renowned swordsman D'Artagnan (Philippe Noiret) of the famed Three Musketeers—stands up to the intruders, but is shoved aside as they ride off after the frightened slave who escaped from the evil Duke Crassac de Merindol.
 Eloise finds a blood-stained piece of paper (a simple laundry list) that the slave used to stop a bleeding wound, and believes it holds some secret code.
 When the mother superior dies, Eloise swears a sacred oath to avenge her.
 Dressed in men's clothes, Eloise sets out for Paris to elicit the help of her father in tracking down the murderers.

 At a roadside tavern, Eloise gets into a sword fight and is helped by a young poet, Quentin la Misère (Nils Tavernier), who writes her a brief love poem, "Dance, butterfly, dance".
 Attracted to Eloise, he accompanies her to Paris where she is reunited with her famous father, whom she hasn't seen since childhood.
 When she shows him the blood-stained paper she believes holds the key to a secret plot, he tells her it looks like a laundry list with blood on it.
 Later, D'Artagnan visits the grave of his former Musketeer, Athos, and longs for the days when the Musketeers were together, defending their King.
 Meanwhile, Eloise heads to the royal court, where she meets Cardinal Mazarin (Gigi Proietti) who is teaching the youthful King Louis XIV (Stéphane Legros) the subtleties of deceitful diplomacy.
 When Eloise learns that Mazarin plans to arrest Quentin, she rushes off.
 Mazarin, who believes she has evidence of his conspiracies, orders the one-eyed man to follow her.
 The King's men track her down through the narrow streets of Paris, where her father comes to her rescue, and the two defeat several men in a daring sword fight.